UChicago vs Northwestern | Top Universities

 UChicago vs Northwestern

-The University of Chicago (UChicago) and Northwestern University are the two highest-ranked universities in Illinois and are both consistently ranked in the top 50 of the QS World University Rankings: USA 2021.
-On a national scale, both are currently in the top 15 universities in the US
+The University of Chicago (UChicago) and Northwestern University are the two highest-ranked universities in Illinois and are both consistently ranked among the top universities in the US.

 Of course, there’s more to consider when choosing a university than just how well it’s performed in this year’s rankings.
 Let’s take a closer look at how these two universities compare.